-The following criteria must be met for a student’s work to qualify as pro bono service:
+The following criteria must be met for a student’s work to qualify as pro bono legal or pro bono law-related service:

 1. The activity must be law related.
-Law-related means that the activity will require the law student’s utilization of legal skills in performing the activity.
+Law-related means the activity will require the law student’s utilization of legal understanding in performing the activity.